abzicht/dictcc/README.md

 This tool enables the use of [dict.cc](https://dict.cc) over the command line.

+## About this Fork

+With this fork, the original script has become a Python module.
+Functionality is moved to a `Dictcc` class and system installation is now possible.
+Also, the word suggestions functionality was improved.
+Main focus lays on the console, which uses a continuous `requests` session to speed up the process.
+This latter functionality was also merged to the original code base.

 ## Install
 Install `dictcc` on your system via
 ```bash